Preston Bypass: Opening

-Macmillan became the first man in Britain to travel on a motorway, as a passenger in an Austin Sheerline limousine, setting off from what is now junction 31 on the M6 motorway.
+Macmillan became the first man in Britain to travel on a motorway as a passenger in an Austin Sheerline limousine, setting off from what is now junction 31 on the M6 motorway.
 Many hundreds of people gathered at the interchange in Samlesbury to witness the official opening, of whom many had participated in the construction and were proud of what they had achieved.

 Operation

 The motorway was designed to be capable of handling vehicles at speeds of 70 mph, although there was no speed limit on UK motorways until 1965.
 Lancashire Police estimated that 2,300 cars were using the road each day within the first month of opening, which was considerably less than the road's capacity.
 The Coventry Evening Telegraph suggested in the first weeks after opening that the motorway was losing several hundred pounds a day, factoring in the lower than expected usage compared against the construction cost.
-Initially, the motorway was taking over 1,500 cars an hour, mostly sightseers driving for the experience, however large queues at the northern roundabout terminus resulted in considerable lost journey time on a road that was intended to significantly reduce journey times.
+Initially, the motorway took over 1,500 cars an hour, mostly sightseers driving for the experience; however, large queues at the northern roundabout terminus resulted in considerable lost journey time on a road intended to reduce journey times significantly.

 During the early period of operation, drivers reported being apprehensive about using the motorway through fear of faster drivers overtaking them, with average speeds recorded as being around 38 mph, despite police records for the month ending 23 May 1959 showing no vehicle being driven faster than 75 mph.
 Shortly after opening, the motorway saw its first two minor incidents; each was as a result of inexperienced drivers (in one case, an underage driver) being unfamiliar with motorway driving and losing control of their vehicles.